Student Council's Discretion: Hekiyou Academy student council

-Minatsu is a bold character and Student Council Vice-president.
+A bold character and Student Council Vice-president.
 A tomboy with impressive athletic skills, and is surprisingly also good in math, which Ken considers to be uncharacteristic of her.
 She's popular among girls and has a bit of a yuri taste.
 She's in the same class with Ken but she's an orthodox tsundere without any 'dere' (short for dere-dere (でれでれ)) to be found.
 She also has a little sister, Mafuyu.
 She is very protective of Mafuyu and despises anyone who tries to hurt her.
 She is into a lot of shōnen manga as most of her suggestions tend to be based on typical shōnen manga plots.

 Minatsu and Ken met in the summer.
 Due to how she was, he looked up to her and to be like her, but she told him that he should not aim to be like her but to aim for the impossible.
 Their meeting taught him not to be lazy and work if he desires something.
 Like the season she represents, she is fired up and is always ready to take action, especially when it has something to do with anime or manga.
 Both Minatsu and Mafuyu never got to know their father, and Minatsu was unwilling to meet her mothers' boyfriend saying it had nothing to do with them, creating a rift between Minatsu and her mother, but their mother always took care of them no matter how tired she was.
 In the anime and novel, her feelings for Ken grow so much that she is aware that she's in love with Ken.
 She is seen kissing him in volume 8 of the light novel and episode 4 of the second season of the anime.